fire/deep-motion-editing/docs/decisions/20210213-avoid-special-neural-network-loss-with-6-dimensional-truncated-basis.md

 ## Context and Problem Statement

 Neural network requires special treament because we use quaternions.
-The quaternion orientation format is not continnous.
+The quaternion orientation format is not continuous.

 ## Decision Drivers <!-- optional -->